-When you desperately want to own a horse, an offer of a “free horse” may sound like a winning lottery ticket!
-However, horses that are free are usually free for a reason.
+When you desperately want your own horse, an offer of a “free horse” may sound like a winning lottery ticket!
+However, it’s worth being cautious as you seek out, find, and rehome a free horse.

 Free horses can be healthy, well trained, and stable horses- but you’ll need to use extra caution and follow the tips in this article.
 Just because free horses usually equal ‘problem horses’ does not mean you can’t find a good horse for free- here’s how.